 Every generation gets a handful of “coming of age” films to hold on to as they do the same.
 Kids of the eighties got such classics as Risky Business and Fast Times at Ridgemont High.
 The ’90s gave their teens the likes of American Pie and Election.

 However, the past 20 years have proven an especially fruitful era for the “coming of age” subgenre.
-The recent release of Licorice Pizza exemplifies this, going the route of films like Dazed and Confused and Stand by Me, looking decades back to capture that sense of growing up.
+Licorice Pizza exemplifies this, going the route of films like Dazed and Confused and Stand by Me, looking decades back to capture that sense of growing up.

-If any of these films tickled your fancy and you’re looking for more contemporary offerings, please take a look below for 20 great coming-of-age movies released in the past twenty years.
-Whether you’re growing up, just hit adulthood, or are decades away from your teen years, you’re sure to find something on this list that will entertain, challenge, and connect with you.
-Who knows, perhaps you might even get a little choked up.
+For audiences looking for more contemporary offerings, take a look below for 20 great coming of age movies released in the past twenty years.
+Anyone still growing up, just hitting adulthood, or decades away from their teen years can find something on this list that will entertain, challenge, and connect with you.
+Prepare to even get a little choked up.

 However, before Malcolm can even get to that interview, he gets sucked into a drug deal gone bad that sticks him with several bricks of powdered molly and a gun.
 A variation of the “one crazy night” subgenre sees Malcolm and his friends careening all over town in an attempt to stay alive and satisfy all the competing interests gunning for them.

 For Malcolm, the film ultimately proves a journey towards integration.
 He finds a way to accept all aspects of himself.
 He can feel both a part of the world he grew up in and recognize how he’s ready to move on to different things.
 Finally, he learns to fight for himself, standing up to the school bully, refusing to give up on a relationship just because someone with power tells him to, and—as these movies strangely often have their protagonists do—blackmail an adult.